 Why: GTM brings all the city peeps to the (rural) yard.
 Its founders wanted to create an affordable and engaging music event for young people in regional areas that would be given the same respect as a big city event, and boy did they succeed!
 GTM is incredibly important for regional youth – it’s a rare all-ages festival where you can see teenagers in their favourite band tees enjoying their first festival experience alongside grizzled veterans of the circuit.
 A very unique experience from the usual scene.

 Where: Adelaide, SA

-Why: The whole city of Adelaide comes to live when WOMADelaide comes to town.
+Why: The whole city of Adelaide comes to life when WOMADelaide comes to town.
 As its name suggests (WOMAD – World of Music, Arts & Dance), WOMADelaide is more than a music festival.
 The four-day fiesta attracts over 80,000 punters who gather to fangirl over its massive lineup from around the world and participate in various workshops that enrich the body and soul.
-You have to experience it first-hand to understand this spotlight South Australian event.
+You have to experience it first-hand to truly understand this spotlight South Australian event.

 Where to stay: Adelaide Central YHA